HydroModPy/HydroModPy/docs/developers/parquet_lakehouse_migration_guide.md

 ## Idempotency

-Running `hmp migrate` on an already-migrated workspace is a no-op — no legacy tables means nothing to do.
+Running `hmp migrate` on an already-migrated workspace is a no-op: no legacy tables means nothing to do.

 ## Rollback